WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 [00:20:27] **Adam:** So, this comes as a listener question that I mentioned earlier. do you want to read it, Tim, or do you want me to?

 [00:20:33] **Tim:** No, I can read it.
-So Camille, pardon if I mispronounce your name, Camille Meraz,
+So Kamil, pardon if I mispronounce your name, Kamil Meraz,

 [00:20:40] **Adam:** That

 [00:20:40] **Tim:** So there's an accent on the last, accent on the last day.
-Camille says, hi friends.
+Kamil says, hi friends.
 Oh, thanks.
 Appreciate that.
 Your heart matters.
 I hope you're doing well.
 Smiley face emoji.
 Recently, I've started a developer experience initiative in our company.

 [00:20:56] **Tim:** We started with a survey, which led to many one on ones, and one thing that came up a few times was onboarding.
 Long story short, it's not ideal.
 I was wondering if this topic could be an inspiration for one of the episodes.
 For example, what is an onboarded colleague to you?
 Do you care about time to first commit?